Academic Advising and Career Development

 - Provides assistance with resume development and practice interviews.

-- Sponsors three annual Career and Internship fairs with over 200 employers participating.
+- Coordinates two annual Career and Internship fairs with over 140 employers participating in each.

 - Provides each student with a free account in Handshake, where they can upload resumes, search for professional job postings, and connect with potential employers.